MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 You're getting close!
 Now comes perhaps the most important part of the process: selecting a learning algorithm to use in the experiment.

 <a name="Exercise5"></a>
-## Exercise 5: Select and apply a learning algorithm
+## Exercise 5: Select a learning algorithm and train the model

 Now that the data is ready and the features are selected, constructing a robust predictive model requires training and testing the model.
 You will use part of the dataset to train the model, and another part of it to measure how adept the model is at predicting automobile prices.

-Before you can train and test the model, you must select a learning algorithm to use. _Classification_ and _regression_ are two types of supervised machine-learning algorithms.
+Before you can train the model, you must select a learning algorithm to use. _Classification_ and _regression_ are two types of supervised machine-learning algorithms.
 Classification is used to make a prediction from a defined set of values, such as the make of a car (for example, Honda or BMW).
 Regression is used to make a prediction from a continuous set of values, such as a person's age or the price of an automobile.
 Azure Machine Learning offers several types of classification and regression algorithms for you to choose from, as well as algorithms of other types.

 > The Azure Machine Learning team has put together a "cheat sheet" to help you decide which machine-learning algorithm to choose based on the intended purpose of your model.
 You can download it from [http://aka.ms/MLCheatSheet](http://aka.ms/MLCheatSheet)